shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 df.to_csv('disney_world_wait_times/slinky_dog_dash_with_hours.csv',index = None)
 ```

-Your set-up should look like this:
+Your setup should look like this:

   ![](../.gitbook/assets/shipyard_2022_05_05_14_18_16.png)
 </TabItem>